mito-ds/mito/mitosheet/README.md

 ### For Windows

-First, delete any existing virtual enviornment that you have in this folder, and create a new virtual enviornment.
+First, delete any existing virtual environment that you have in this folder, and create a new virtual environment.

 On Windows (in command prompt, not powershell):
 ```